 NOTE—A suggested method for producing Anti-Clogging Tokens is to generate a random secret value each time the state machine variable hits dot11RSNASAEAntiCloggingThreshold and pass that secret and the MAC address of the sender of the Commit Message to the random function H to generate the token.

-As long as the state machine variable is greater than dot11RSNASAEAntiCloggingThreshold all Commit Messages that do not include an Anti-Clogging Token must be rejected with a request to repeat the Commit Message and include the token.
+As long as the state machine variable Open is greater than dot11RSNASAEAntiCloggingThreshold all Commit Messages that do not include an Anti-Clogging Token must be rejected with a request to repeat the Commit Message and include the token (see 8.2a.6.1).

 Since the Anti-Clogging Token is a fixed size and the size of the peer-commit-scalar and PEER-COMMIT-ELEMENT(Ed) can be inferred from the finite cyclic group being used, it is straightforward to determine whether a received Commit Message includes an Anti-Clogging Token or not.